anjaliruth/TipSplitter/README.md

 This project was a challenge from frontendmentor.io.
 In this project, i implemented a React app, using states to manage different user inputs.
-A particular new area I ventured to which was a struggle at first, was the use of states to toggle between the different tip menthors( % or Custom).
+A particular new area I ventured to which was a struggle at first, was the use of states to toggle between the different tip methods( % or Custom).

 ## Demo